How to enjoy Ireland’s Friendliest Town

 The inner core of Ennis is actually rather small and compact.
 There are 3 main streets that could entertain you for hours.
 You have Abbey Street, O’Connell Street and of course the pedestrianized Parnell Street.
 Each of these streets comes with a compelling story.
 Hear all the stories on an award-winning walking tour!

 At a glace, Ennis is a pretty town with a lively hustle and bustle feel about.
 However, when looked at more carefully, it has the power to blow your mind.
 Beautiful street art can be spotted in the most bizarre places, each with a unique story.
 It is important to remember the sculpture trail which a local artist/tour guide, Benoni (Ben-oh-ni) will bring you around free of charge! – a true expert about the towns art.

 #2 – The Smell of Coffee

-Ennis has an extensive selection of coffee shops that cater for every type of person.
-The ‘Grab & Go‘ coffee shops, the ‘Let’s sit here and people watch’ coffee shops, ‘real barista‘ style coffee shops etc..
+Ennis has an extensive selection of coffee shops that cater to every type of person.
+The ‘Grab & Go‘ coffee shops, the ‘Let’s sit here and people watch’ coffee shops, ‘real barista‘ style coffee shops, etc..
 You name it, Ennis has the perfect brew for everybody.